kTurek95/todo_list/README.md

 # To-Do List Application README

 ## Project Description
 This To-Do List application allows users to manage their tasks.
 You can add, display, remove, mark as completed, save, and load tasks from a file.
-The project consists of three modules: the main module, function module, and exceptions module.
+The project consists of three modules: the main module, function module, and tests module.

 ## Directory Structure
 The project consists of three modules: